 Vacuum spraying, developed by Copenhagen Atomics, is an advancement of the traditional helium bubbling method, which allows for a much larger fraction of the fission products to be extracted from the fuel salt than is possible with helium bubbling.
 Both methods relies on evaporation of noble gases and boiling of volatile fission product compounds for the extraction of fission products.

 While far from all fission products are neither noble gasses nor volatile at the operating temperature and pressure of the primary salt in molten salt reactors, a majority of the fission products decay through multiple elements that are.
 Thus, most fission products can technically be extracted through short lived intermediate states along their decay chain.

-The enhanced fission product extraction of vacuum spraying is achived by increasing the surface to volume ratio and hence increasing the evaporation rate of noble gasses and volotile compounds, and decreasing the ambient pressure to a fraction of atmospherical pressure here by increasing the volatility the majority of the fission products.
-It's this combination of spraying tiny droplets into a low pressure region, promptly upon leaving the reactor core, that allows for vacuum spraying technology to theoretical extract up to half of the fission products without the need for any online wet chemical reprocessing.
+The enhanced fission product extraction of vacuum spraying is achieved by increasing the surface to volume ratio and hence increasing the evaporation rate of noble gasses and volatile compounds, and decreasing the ambient pressure to a fraction of atmospheric pressure here by increasing the volatility the majority of the fission products.
+It's this combination of spraying tiny droplets into a low pressure region, promptly upon leaving the reactor core, that allows for vacuum spraying technology to theoretically extract up to half of the fission products without the need for any online wet chemical reprocessing.

 Many of the technologies being developed by Copenhagen Atomics requires testing with flowing molten salts, thus Copenhagen Atomics design and build molten salt loops in-house.
 Their purpose is to test and validate the designs and technologies that is being pursued by Copenhagen Atomics, such as LIBS salt composition measurements, nozzle spraying for online removal of fission products, and heavy water moderated cores.